 It is always up to you to make that choice, though.
 It all starts with you.

 Help a neighbor.
-Spend an hour or two volunteering.
+Spend an hour or two doing a community service.
 It will feel good, you won’t spend any money, and everyone benefits.
 Over time, others begin to notice the change, too.

 The invisible threads of the community are stronger than you think.